 Regardless of one’s ability to pay, an individual who lives with vision loss should never hesitate to learn more about this life-changing technology.

 eSight is the only wearable technology of its kind-- designed specifically for the population of individuals with vision impairment -- that is clinically validated.
 Unlike most manufacturers of assistive devices for individuals with vision loss, eSight believes it is not enough to just say the technology is accurate.
 It must be proven.
 This is why eSight dedicated more time and effort to complete the clinical validation process.
 However, eSight’s clinical validation was necessary to uphold the highest standards of precision and reliability.

 The most recent clinical study demonstrating eSight's efficacy was, eQuest, conducted in 2016. eQuest was an intensive cohort study that demonstrated how eSight provides an improvement to functional vision and Quality of Life, for individuals with significant visual impairment resulting from various eye conditions.
 This multi-study was conducted independently at the following preeminent low vision research and rehabilitation institutions in the United States and Canada:

 The results from eQuest provided strong objective evidence of the value of eSight in a low vision population.
 This study demonstrated significant improvements in objective visual function measures, Activities of Daily Living (ADL) performance, and most importantly, patient-reported quality of life outcomes. eQuest results also cited that there was also no degradation in mobility performance, which is a significant limitation of all other head-worn video systems.
-These results will be published in early 2018.
+These results will be published in mid 2018.

 Our mission, that Everyone Deserves To See, is a global one.
 This means that everyone – regardless of location – should be able to access our breakthrough technology.
 With this in mind, we are proud to announce that eSight is available for purchase in 42 countries and counting!